lendot/cattube/README.md

 ## 2. Hardware

-- Raspberry Pi 3, 4, or Zero 2
+- Raspberry Pi 3 or 4 (5 should work too, but I haven't tested yet)
 - HDMI-capable monitor/TV
 - US-100 ultrasonic sensor.
 These can be found at several electronics supply places, including [Adafruit](https://www.adafruit.com/product/4019).
 - Wires to connect the sensor to the Pi.
-If your Pi has headers, then F-F jumper wires will work.
+F-F jumper wires are simplest.
 If you 3D print the supplied enclosure design, 3" jumpers work best.
-For attaching to my headerless Pi Zero 2, I took the header off the US-100 and soldered the wires at both ends

 ### 2.1.
 Hookup